PROTEIN CALCULATOR

 The brunt of your protein should be coming from whole food sources, however, you can use supplements to increase your daily protein intake or as a convenient protein source when you're on the go.

-Supplement your diet with 1-3 servings of protein per day to hit your recommended amount.
+Supplement your diet with 1-3 protein shakes a day to increase your protein intake.

 PROTEIN SHAKES TO GAIN MUSCLE MASS